Skip to content

 Pack light and reduce waste.

-Tourism is a very big global industry and produces a lot of carbon emissions.
+Tourism is a major global industry and generates significant carbon emissions.
 Flights, hotels, and transportation all affect the environment.
 But when travelers make smart choices, tourism can actually help protect nature and support local people.

 So, eco-friendly travel is not about traveling less; it is about traveling better.